 Customizing image dimensions of your WordPress theme

 Within our WordPress themes we have defined image dimensions that are suitable for the theme design and which work well with the responsive layout of your theme for optimized results on mobile devices.
 However, if you are familiar with coding and in case you would like to change the image dimensions of your WordPress theme, you could make use of a child theme and modify the image dimensions based on your personal requirements.
-In this article you can find more information about modifying image dimensions: How to customize image dimensions in WordPress.

 How to use video thumbnails as featured images in WordPress

 If you're running a website that heavily relies on videos, you might want to use video thumbnails as featured images for your posts.
 Manually creating these video thumbnails can be time consuming and not very straightforward when doing this on a daily basis.
 Luckily there are various WordPress plugins that can do this job and automatically create video thumbnails that can be used as featured images.
 Here you can find more information: How to add video thumbnails in WordPress.